dtrizna/NeuralNetwork/README.md

    *Example:*

-   Initialization of Binary Classification NN with 2 hidden layers and 5 Activation Units (AU) each:
+   Initialization of Binary Classification NN with 2 hidden layers and 5 AU each:
    `parameters = initialization.initialize_parameters_random([X.shape[0], 5, 5, 1])`

-2. Normalize features of Train/Dev/Test sets using `modules.featureNormalization()`
+2. Normalize features of train/dev/test sets using `modules.featureNormalization()`
-3. Call `train.train()` by feeding into Train data set (X) and it's labeled data (Y)
+3. Call `train.train()` by feeding into _train_ data set (X) and it's labeled data (Y)
   * to find correct `learning_rate`, use `print_cost=True`
   * if you supply `lambd` value to function, it will implement L2 Regularization
   * if you supply `keep_prob` value to function, it will implement DropOut Regularization

-4. Tune Parameters/Hyperparameters on Dev set.
+4. Tune Parameters/Hyperparameters on _dev_ set.
-5. Analyze algorithm performance on Test set.
+5. Analyze algorithm performance on _test_ set.
     - As evaluation metric F1 Score may be used.

-## IN PROCESS:
-- F1 Score
-- Adam optimization
-- DropOut Regularization
-- Batch Normalization

 # Optimization Notes